 One of the most time-consuming and labor-intensive tasks is counting and verifying damaged cargo.
 The three common approaches to execute these tasks are:

 • Count of pallets

 • And following Good Faith Receiving – more predominant among retailers

-For those companies required to count one item at a time, the use of warehouse technology like barcode scanners or RFIDs integrated with the Warehouse Management System is essential to speed up counting and reduce errors.
+For those companies required to count one item at a time, the use of warehouse technology such as barcode scanners or RFIDs integrated with the Warehouse Management System (WMS) is essential to speed up counting and reduce errors.

-For companies needing to prove to their customers the state in which cargo was received, the use of digital cameras installed on conveyors or freight dimensioning systems and integrated with the WMS can dramatically increase the speed of the image capturing process.
-This image(s) can then be shared through the customer portal and/or mobile applications.
+For companies needing to prove to their customers the state in which cargo was received, the use of digital cameras installed on conveyors or freight dimensioning systems and integrated with the WMS can dramatically increase the speed of the image-capturing process.
+Image(s) can then be shared through the customer portal and/or mobile applications.

-On the other hand, for warehouses required to verify weight and dimensions, the use of weighing scales integrated with parcel/pallet dimensioning systems and the warehouse management system is an excellent choice to capture all this information quickly and without errors.
+On the other hand, for warehouses required to verify weight and dimensions, weighing scales integrated with parcel/pallet dimensioning systems and the warehouse management system are an excellent option for capturing all this information quickly and without errors.

 Parcel Dimensioning Systems Integrated with Weighing Scale

-While receiving, they must make sure they follow at least the standard tasks (pre-receiving, labor and booking, unloading, verification) and incorporate some of the best practices and warehouse technology mentioned in this article.
+To run efficiently, warehouse operations must start with an organized receiving process.
+While receiving, they must make sure they fulfill at least the standard tasks (pre-receiving, labor and booking, unloading, verification) and incorporate some of the best practices and warehouse technology described in this article.

 Remember, the lack of process-oriented operations is one of the biggest problems affecting warehouse efficiency and safety today.